 For more information on native plants around Muskegon Lake, CLICK HERE

-Extremely high water levels has caused flooding along Edgewater drive, which has impacted the shoreline restoration.
+Extremely high water levels have caused flooding along Edgewater drive, which has impacted the shoreline restoration.
 As an emergency protection measure, the City of Muskegon has placed stone over top of portions of the restored shoreline.

 While originally planted as an upland buffer, the plant community has shifted and is now nearly entirely emergent wetland.
 Emergent plant species such as common arrowhead, white water lily, and bur reed are now growing out of cracks in Edgewater Street.
 Several populations of red osier dogwood remain along the shoreline.